IzzySoprano/MemoryGame/README.md

  For the background, the colour will be black

- It's very important that the colour scheme of the game has the same feel of the TV show.
+ It's important that the colour scheme of the game has the same feel of the TV show.
 The site will consist of one page

 - Fonts
 As the site won't hold much text, the only text of the site will be of the main title, **The Sopranos**.
-I have used [Font Meme] (https://fontmeme.com/sopranos-font/) to generate the text and implement it to the site.

 - Audio
 The site will have the intro song added to the game.